-- To stop recording, select again. - If you have more than one VIRB action camera connected, use the arrows to select a different action camera to control. - To view stored videos or images, select - To pan and tilt the VIRB 360, use the arrow keys. - To return the VIRB 360 view to the home position, select h.
+- To stop recording, select again. - If you have more than one VIRB action camera connected, use the arrows to select a different action camera to control. - To view stored videos or images, select - To pan and tilt the VIRB 360, drag your finger on the screen. - To return the VIRB 360 view to the home position, select h.